 I’ve heard people are exploiting the asylum application process.
 Is that true?

-At Women of Welcome, our view is not that anyone who arrives should be allowed to stay in the U.S., but that all should receive due process and the opportunity to present their case, ideally with competent legal counsel, and that everyone – even if they are ultimately denied – should be treated humanely in U.S. custody and through this process.
+Our view at Women of Welcome is that not everyone who arrives in the United States should be able to stay, but everyone who arrives should receive the opportunity to present their case, ideally with competent legal counsel.
+Everyone – even those ultimately denied asylum – should be treated humanely in U.S. custody and throughout the process.

 Do immigrants take away jobs from American workers?